Wintermute0110/AEL-asset-library/README.md

 After importing an XML configuration file, if you discover some mistake or want to change you mind about something, edit the XML configuration file, reimport, and when asked about overwriting the category/launcher say **yes**.
-You can reimport categories/launchers as many times as you want until you are totally satistied with your setup.
+You can reimport categories/launchers as many times as you want until you are totally satisfied with your setup.

-Having a set of XML files with your emulator configuration and assets will serve as a backup in the event you have to rebuild your mediacenter setup for some reason (addon updgrade, Kodi upgrade, hard disk crash, etc.).
+Having a set of XML files with your emulator configuration and asset files will serve as a backup in the event you have to rebuild your mediacenter setup for some reason (emulator upgrade, AEL addon updgrade, Kodi upgrade, hard disk crash, etc.).

 ## The Category and Launcher NFO files ##

-The metadata for launchers and assets is stored in NFO files.
+The metadata for Launchers and assets is stored in **NFO files**.
 NFO files are small XML files that containt all the metadata AEL is able to display.

 A Category NFO file looks like this: